weilandia/enigma/Readme.md

 If you would like to add or remove characters, be sure to change the total number of characters used in Enigma.third_encryption, accordingly.

 ####Enigma.encrypt:
-This method takes the following three arguments: a string message that needs to be encrypted, a five digit numeric encryption key, and a date as an integer formatted as %m%d%y.
+This method takes the following three arguments: a string message that needs to be encrypted (This message can be manually inputed, or will be read from ARGV[0].
+If ARGV[0] is nil, the message will be read from message.txt), a five digit numeric encryption key, and a date as an integer formatted as %m%d%y.
 Outside of the purposes of testing, the default values for .encrypt will suffice as they load a message from a file named "message.txt", generate a random key, and generate a date.

 Enigma.encrypt proceeds to call a series of methods that rely on each other's outputs in order to encrypt the message.